 “Education is the most powerful weapon which you can use to change the world” – Nelson Mandela.
 Butler passionately believes in the power of education, particularly international education, to transform societies, break down cross-cultural barriers and foster intergroup dialogue.
 Her pathway to international education began in high school as a global youth volunteer participant in an international exchange program, which inspired future international education efforts pursuing studying, volunteering, and working abroad in over 25 countries.

 Prior to joining MIIS, Butler worked as a practitioner in academic and international affairs, with an emphasis in education abroad.
 Butler held positions working in international education at Arizona State University, CEA Study Abroad, and worked abroad with the U.S. military as a civilian youth counselor in the K-12 sector.
 At CEA, Butler managed academic operations for nine academic centers around the world that enrolled thousands of U.S. college students pursuing education abroad.
-Butler has been actively engaged in the Forum on Education Abroad for over a decade, and serves as a Standards of Good Practice Trainer, a Quality Improvement Program Evaluator, and holds her Certification in Education Abroad Standards of Good Practice.
-Butler also served as a Trainer in NAFSA’s Management Development Program.
-Butler has taught courses at the undergraduate, masters, and doctoral level since 2004.
+Butler has been actively engaged in the Forum on Education Abroad for over a decade, and serves as a Standards of Good Practice Trainer, a Quality Improvement Program Reviewer and has been a member of several Forum working groups and committees to advance the Standards of Good Practice and the field of Education Abroad.
+Butler is a member of Diversity Abroad’s Research & Scholarship Working Group and Butler also served as a Trainer in NAFSA’s Management Development Program.
+Dr. Butler has taught courses at the undergraduate, masters, and doctoral level since 2004.